-District employees must comply with District procurement policies and procedures, including complying with obtaining competitive quotes; avoiding bid splitting; and not accepting gifts, gratuities, or kickbacks from vendors or other interested parties.
+District employees must comply with District procurement policies and procedures, including complying with obtaining competitive quotes and avoiding bid splitting.

 Donations and gifts should be accounted for at an individual contribution level.

 Donations, gifts, and sponsorships shall be directed to the District, District program(s), school, or school program(s).
 Donations, gifts, and sponsorships shall not be directed at specific District employees, individual students, vendors, or brand name goods or services.